jpvienneau/trailforks_onebox/README.md

 Trailforks Onebox
 =============

-Trailforks Onebox for embedding Trailforks Areas
+Trailforks Onebox for rendering Trailforks URI into a discourse onebox.

 Install in Discourse 1.0